MarlinFirmware/Marlin/README.md

 Global variables use 5.510 Bytes (67%) of dynamic memory, leaving 2.682 bytes for local variables.
 Maximum is 8,192 bytes.
 ```
 * If everything worked thus far, you can choose *Upload* from the *Sketch* menu to upload the firmware to your printer

+###Windows

+For everything above to work smoothly, you will have to start *Arduino* with elevated user rights.

+To accomplish this, right click on the *Arduino* icon on your desktop and choose *Run as administrator*
+from the context menu.

 ###Gentoo Linux